martinjc/martinjc.com/src/research/index.md

 ---
 layout: page
-title: "Research"
+title: "Research/Scholarship"
 ---

 I'm currently very interested in the understanding of educational methods (including the use of innovative teaching and assessment) particularly within STEM subjects, but also at the cross-disciplinary boundary.
 A focus of my current research is in the area of Computational and Data Journalism, including studying Data Journalism and Computer Science education.

 I like doing research wherever computer science, IT systems and devices brush up against the real world, as things are far more interesting when people are involved.
-My research is therefore cross-disciplinary, mainly in the area of human behaviour, looking at social, mobile and pervasive computing and information dissemination - if there's a scenario where people and computers mix and interact, that's where I get involved.
-I'm very keen on investigating the use of computer science, social media, and data science within Journalism, as both a tool for improving communication and storytelling, and as an input and tool for data gathering, story creation and newsroom workflows.
+My research and scholarship is therefore cross-disciplinary.
+I'm very keen on investigating the use of computer science, social media, and data science and artificial intelligence within Journalism, as both a tool for improving communication and storytelling, and as an input and tool for data gathering, story creation and newsroom workflows.
 I have a background in high performance computing.

 ## PhD Supervision